FlorentGuyon/esiea-osint/README.md

 #### User interface

-Execute the file "interface.py" with a double click Click on the button "Install requirements".
+Execute the file "interface.py" with a double click, click on the button "Install requirements".
 This action has to be done once by computer

 ### Running